Lin scores 15 to lift Bryant past Fordham 69-61 - WHIZ News

-NEW YORK (AP) — Benson Lin had 15 points as Bryant defeated Fordham 69-61 on Tuesday.
+NEW YORK (AP) — Benson Lin had 15 points and four assists as Bryant defeated Fordham 69-61 on Tuesday to win its third straight.

-Adam Grant had 12 points for Bryant (7-4).
-Michael Green III added 11 points.
+Adam Grant had 12 points for Bryant (7-4), Michael Green III added 11 points and Patrick Harding grabbed 11 rebounds.

-Antwon Portley had 15 points for the Rams (5-4).
-Erten Gazi added 12 points.
+Antwon Portley had 15 points and four assists for the Rams (5-4) and Erten Gazi added 12 points.

 Bryant takes on Dartmouth on the road next Saturday.
 Fordham plays Tennessee State at home on Sunday.